elliotcubit/polybar-mpris-watcher-rs/README.md

 modules-center = music
 ```

-## Dependencies

-`playerctl` is required for media controls to work.

 # Font debugging

 If you have trouble with some characters not displaying, give the polybar wiki [page on fonts](https://github.com/polybar/polybar/wiki/Fonts) a read.